 - 1. Each card is in at least one place.
 That is, each card is in a player's hand or the case file.
-We do not allow the possibility that a card was accidentally left in the box11. - 2.
+We do not allow the possibility that a card was accidentally left in the box^{15} . - 2.
 If a card is in one place, it cannot be in another place.
 Since there is only one of each card, the fact that it is in one place means in cannot be in another place.
 For each pair of places, it cannot be in both. - 3.
 At least one card of each category is in the case file.
 We choose one card at random from each category to be placed in the case file.
 For example, at least one of the weapon cards is in the case file. - 4.
 No two cards in each category are in the case file.
 Since only one card from each category is placed in the case file, we cannot, for example, have both the Pipe pi and Wrench wr in the case file.
 For each pair of cards within a category, at least one of the two must not be in the case file.

-First, the programmer should seek to represent some of these facts on paper in propositional logic and convert them to CNF in order to gain a good understanding of what clauses need to be constructed.
-Then, the initialClauses function should be coded so that it returns a list of these clauses.
+First, the programmer should seek to represent some of these facts on paper in propositional logic and convert them to CNF in order to gain a good understanding of what clauses need to be added to the SATSolver.
+Then, in the addInitialClauses method, the programmer should add these clauses to the SATSolver.